-Parental controls should be standardized
+Parental controls should be standardised

 I'm Alice Hunsberger.
 Trust & Safety Insider is my weekly rundown on the topics, industry trends and workplace strategies that trust and safety professionals need to know about to do their job.